ocean-tracking-network/otn_field_reporting_standards/_episodes/04-The Push.md

 Using these fields, the `detections-create detection extracts` jupyter notebook can determine which extracts need to be created for each push.
 During this notebook, all relevant contacts (based on folder access in the Data Portal repository) are identified and notified via email of their new detection products.

-Once all extracts are made, uploaded to the file management system and emails have been sent to researchers, the final step is to ensure we mark in the database table that we have completed these tasks.
+Once all extracts are made and uploaded to the file management system, and all emails have been sent to researchers, the final step is to ensure we mark in the database table that we have completed these tasks.